-Bhekisisa was launched in January 2013 with financial support from the German government's Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
-The grant was a 50-50 private-public-partnership between the Mail & Guardian and GIZ and ended in June 2014.
-Bhekisisa then received another grant from GIZ, which ended in December 2014.
+Bhekisisa was launched in January 2013 as the Mail & Guardian’s (M&G) health desk with financial support from the German government’s Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+The grant was a 50-50 private-public-partnership between the M&G and GIZ and ended in June 2014.
+Bhekisisa then received another three grants from GIZ, which ended in August 2017.